davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-8/matthew-12-8-kjv.md

 ---
-title: "For the Son of man is Lord even of the sabbath day."
+title: "Matthew 12:8 KJV"
 attribution: "Matthew 12:8 KJV"
-King James Version of: "Matthew 12:8" similar to: "Luke 6:5 KJV"
+King James Version of: "Matthew 12:8"
+quote: "For the Son of man is Lord even of the sabbath day." similar to: "Luke 6:5 KJV"
 type: quote
 tags: